jamesmontalvo3/Sharepoint-to-MediaWiki/README.md

 ## Requirements
 1. Windows 7
 2. Web server with PHP (I used XAMPP)
-3. PhantomJS
-4. VirtualBox (or equivalent) with Linux installation (I used Ubuntu 12.04) and:
+3. VirtualBox (or equivalent) with Linux installation (I used Ubuntu 12.04) and:
   1. Perl with HTML-WikiConverter
   2. LibreOffice installed, with "soffice" in path
-5. A strong desire to abandon Sharepoint
+4. A strong desire to abandon Sharepoint

 ## Steps